-The MA in Sustainable Energy (online) is a part-time, cohort-based program that is completed in 21 months through a sequence of 10 courses (40 credit hours).
-The coursework prepares graduates with fundamental sustainable energy business skills, while giving them opportunities to critically evaluate energy policies and develop solutions for some of the most challenging issues in the energy sector.
+The MA in Sustainable Energy (online) is a part-time, cohort-based program that is completed in 21 months through a sequence of 12 courses (42 credit hours).
+Rigorous coursework in this program offers opportunities to perform sophisticated quantitative analysis, evaluate energy policies and develop solutions for some of the most challenging issues in the energy sector.

 In addition to online coursework, the program features two in-person residencies in Washington DC.
 The first residency is held over one-week and offers the opportunity to connect with peers and the Johns Hopkins SAIS community.
 The second residency includes the capstone project presentation and culminates with participation in the Johns Hopkins SAIS commencement ceremony.
 For any questions or concerns regarding the in-person residencies, connect with an admissions counselor via chat or submit the request information form.
 You can also visit our residency experiences page for more information.

 The Master of Arts in Sustainable Energy (online) program helps me actualize the ways our societies can shift toward a more sustainable future.
 I enjoy taking part in discussions with the like-minded individuals in the program.
 It is interesting to see view points from different professional backgrounds regarding the concept of sustainable energy.
 I appreciate the faculty’s hands-on approach when helping us better convey a message that encompasses both technical and analytical information to a varied audience.

 - Provide students with advanced skills and knowledge to lead the global community to a decarbonized energy sector to help mitigate climate change.